-If these LEDs stay off, check to see if the Wi-Fi On/Off button on the router has been pressed.
+If the Wireless LED stays off, check to see if the Wireless On/Off button on the router has been pressed.
 This button turns the wireless radios in the router on and off.
-The 2.4 GHz and 5 GHz LEDs are lit when the wireless radios are turned on.
+The 2.4 GHz and 5 GHz LEDs are lit when the wireless radio is turned on.